pymo/ppk_bluetooth/README.md

 ![wiring pic](/images/middle_assembly.jpg)

 Place the two buttons into the upper cap, then push the middle frame assembly into the cap.
+Make sure it is the correct orientation (the buttons should align with the buttons on the board).

 ![wiring pic](/images/upper_case.jpg)